elgalu/pacts/docs/security.md

 Upgrade STUPS toolbox.
 Ignore [pyenv](https://github.com/yyuu/pyenv) commands if you are not using it.

-    pyenv shell 3.5.1
+    pyenv shell 3.5.2
     pip3 install -U pip
     pip3 install -U stups stups-fullstop httpie-zign awscli pyenv rehash
-    pierone cves team repo tag #test
+    pierone cves team repo tag #test it works

 Please enter the Clair URL:

     clair.stups.example.org

 ## Usage
+Ensure you have the latest packages installed of your library and OS dependencies.

+Docker build the image and push it to pierone, e.g.

+    make build push STAGE=test

 ### Senza
-Senza now notifies the severities through senza create but it might be better to do this before deploying the cloud formation, see *Manual* section later on.
+Senza now notifies the severities through the `create` command but it might be better to do this before deploying the cloud formation, see *Manual* section later on.

     senza create ...
     #=> You are deploying an image that has *HIGH* severity security fixes